Resilient and Growing

 Anatol Lieven, a professor at King’s College in London, said the most pressing change Pakistan needed to make was to collect more taxes, and Shaikh said revenue collection has increased 25% this fiscal year.
 Lieven also said that in the long term, water was a greater threat to Pakistan’s future than terrorism or extremism, and that the country would need to introduce water pricing to increase efficiency in agricultural use.

-Sheikh noted, “Countries that invested in their people, exported their products, and found the right balance between the public and private sector get ahead."
+Shaikh noted, “Countries that invested in their people, exported their products, and found the right balance between the public and private sector get ahead."